 - Remove from oven and allow to cool completely on the tray.

-- Crumble these cookies and hydrate with melted butter and vanilla extract to the consistency of wet sand for a crumb crust.
-Press at the base of the pan and bake until crisp again.
+- Crumble and hydrate with melted butter and vanilla extract to the consistency of wet sand.

 - 18 ounces cream cheese or fromage blanc